btmarsh6/Week-1-SQL-Project/cleaning_data.md

 2. In sales_by_sku table: Remove 8 rows contain SKUs not on the products table.
 3. After removing unknown SKUs, sales_by_sku table is identical to the first two columns from sales_report table.
 Drop sales_by_sku
 4. In analytics table: Delete duplicate rows
+5. In analytics table: userid column only has NULL values.
+Delete this column
+6. In analytics table convert revenue and unit price to dollars.
+7. In analytics table: units_sold, bounces and revenue column change NULL values to 0.